ejw-data/leaflet-citibike/README.md

 *  Folder 03 is very similar to the existing basic version found in the class repo but with the code written without functions.
 *  Folder 04 is a modified version of the Advanced class activity that is more linear (does not use functions) and can be a bit easier to follow.
 *  Folder 05, 06 are refactored versions of Folder 04.
-*  Folder 07 is my preferred method of writing it since it does a couple things:
+*  Folder 07 was removed and content was placed in the root directory.
+The files located in the root is my preferred method of writing it since it does a couple things:
    *  It merges the 2 API datasources without assuming that each list is ordered by id's identically.
 My code can have the objects in random order and it will still merge the content.
    *  I have structured the code to be largely broken into sections like 1) Map Setup (no data needed), 2) Legend Setup (data needed), 3) Creating and Adding Markers (data needed).
    *  Each section and function typically only serves one purpose